 Our Board committees consider risks within their respective areas of oversight responsibility and advise the Board of any significant risks and management's response to those risks via periodic committee reports to the full Board.
 Our Audit Committee is responsible for overseeing our major financial risk exposures and the steps our management has taken to monitor, as well as overseeing the performance of our internal audit function and considering and approving or disapproving any related party transactions.
 Our Compensation Committee assesses and monitors risks relating to our compensation programs and policies.
 The results of the compensation risk assessment are described below under "Risk Considerations in Our Compensation Program."
 Our Nominating Committee considers risks relating to our corporate governance and the marketing, promotion and sale of our products.
-In addition, the Audit Committee of our Board reviews and assesses information regarding cybersecurity risks with management.
+In addition, the Audit Committee of our Board reviews and assesses information regarding cybersecurity risks and mitigation strategies (such as insurance, employee training and penetration testing) with management on a quarterly basis.